 To begin the process, download the software from its official site on your computer.
 After installing it successfully, run it.

 After that, you need to choose the Excel file you want to repair.
-To do this, tap on the "Select File Button".
-Or tap on "Search Folder" to look at the file in a particular folder.
-Or tap on "Search File(s)" to look at the file in a particular drive.
+To do this, tap on "Add" Button.

-Once selected the Excel file, click on the "Scan" button to begin the scanning process.
-When the scanning process is completed, you will get a preview of the repaired file.
+Once selected the Excel file, click on the "Repair" button to begin the repairing process.
+When the repairing process is completed, you will get the preview of the repaired file.

 Once you saved the repaired Excel file, you will get a prompt message that says your Excel file repair process is finished.